Sally Kirkman Astrologer

 The weekly horoscopes & astrology newsletter is the best way to find out how to use astrology to benefit your life and make clear sense of this complex but magical language.
 Monthly & annual payment plans available.
 Sign up here today: Weekly.

-2. Martin McGlashing says
+1. Martin McGlashing

 Sally, thats awesome you get to go to Greece for the first day of summer!
 You deserve it!
 I just got back from a 3 week Vacation in Hawaii once I landed in Canada though ,the ol’ mercury retrograde had his way with me…one never escapes mercury retrograde.
 Summer solstice is my favorite day!
 10:15pm it gets dark this time of year where I live in Canada.
 Enjoy!

-Leave a Reply Cancel reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *